 The team from Terra Photography Expeditions will pick you up at Leknes (LKN) airport.
-We will get into our vehicle and head for the authentic fisherman village Ballstad where we will be lodging at comfortable Hattvika Lodge, which we will use as a base camp for the expedition.
-Ballstad is situated on one of the central Lofoten islands, which is perfect for exploring the areas of Vestvågøy and Flakstadøy.
+We will get into our vehicle and head for the lodge where we will be staying for the expedition.
+The lodge is situated on one of the central Lofoten islands, which is perfect for exploring the areas of Vestvågøy and Flakstadøy.
 We will have some time to explore the area and have a pre-expedition briefing.
 In the first evening, we will have a first photography session.

 Day 2 - 6 | Western Islands

 Northern Norway is famous for its rapidly changing and unpredictable weather, so we will plan our days as we wake up each day when we know what the weather gods will throw our way.
 For fair weather days with limited snow we will head off to remote beaches Kvalvika beach.
 If the weather is unsuitable for trekking we will keep to the closer beaches like Haukland, Uttakleiv, Unstad and the stunning views across the peaks and fjord of the Tangstad area.

 We’re also really close to the beautiful Skagsanden beach in Flakstad, and Vareid, where stretch of coastline looks southwest towards the Flakstadøya peaks.
 Nearby is also Fredvang with it’s views of snow capped mountains above the Tordfjorden and the conical Volandstind peak.

 Of course no trip to Lofoten would be complete without a visit to the villages of Hamnøy, Sakrisøy and Reine, and we’ll make sure to take in a sunrise in this iconic place as first light illuminates the cabins beneath granite walls of the peaks surrounding the Reinefjord, and spend a morning exploring this incredible area.